Fritz Keller steps down as DFB president over Nazi remark | DW | 17.05.2021

 Grindel had previously refused to resign over the DFB's handling ofMesut Özil's and Ilkay Gündogan's photo with Turkish President Recep Tayyip Erodgan and the debate on nationality this prompted ahead of Germany's dreadful World Cup 2018 campaign.

-Prior to that, a questionable payment relating to Germany's successful bid to host the 2006 World Cup saw two other former DFB presidents, Theo Zwanziger and Wolfgang Niersbach forced out.
+Prior to that, a questionable payment relating to Germany's successful bid to host the 2006 World Cup forced out former DFB President Wolfgang Niersbach.

 In addition to the boardroom changes, Germany head coach Joachim Löw, who has been in the job since 2006 has announced that he will be leaving after this summer's European Championship.
 He is to announce the squad for his last major tournament as coach on Wednesday.